 Marie F. Peters Award

 The Marie F. Peters award was established in 1983 for the purpose of recognizing distinguished scholars, researchers and practitioners who have made significant contributions to the area of ethnic minority families.
-It is presented in memory of Marie F. Peters who was a distinguished scholar, researcher, practitioner, and mentor, as well as an illustrious member of the NCFR, a board member, and the Ethnic Minorities Section leader.
+It is presented in memory of Marie F. Peters who was a distinguished scholar, researcher, practitioner, and mentor, as well as an illustrious member of the NCFR, a board member, and leader of what is now the Racial and Ethnic Diversity in Families Section.

 Presented biennially (odd years), a $500 cash award and plaque are given at the beginning of a plenary session at the NCFR Annual Conference.
 The Marie Peters Address is given at the NCFR Annual Conference in the year the award is presented.

-Candidates should be current members of NCFR and the EM Section and recognized for:
+Candidates should be current members of NCFR and the Racial and Ethnic Diversity in Families (REDF) Section and recognized for:

 - leadership and/or mentoring;